scalabridge/website/README.md

 - [Yifan Xing](https://github.com/xingyif)

 ## Copyright and License
 All code of the website is under the MIT license.
-To get more details, please visit [LICENSE](./LICENSE)
+Please visit [LICENSE](./LICENSE) for more details.